← Back to 史記

 西

-When Chang reached the wei Bridge, the Chancellor and all below him came to welcome him.
+When Song Chang reached the Wei Bridge, the chancellor and all below him came to welcome him.
 Song Chang returned and reported.
-The King of Dai galloped to the wei Bridge, where the ministers bowed in audience and addressed him as minister.
-The King of Dai descended from his chariot and bowed.
+The King of Dai rode swiftly to Wei Bridge, where the ministers bowed before him and acknowledged themselves as his subjects.
+The King of Dai dismounted from his carriage and returned the bow.
 Grand Marshal Bo stepped forward and said: 'I wish to speak with you privately.'
 Song Chang said: 'If it's a public matter, speak it openly.
 If it's a private matter, kings do not accept private communications.'
-The Grand Marshal then knelt and presented the imperial seal and tally.
-The King of Dai declined and said: 'We will discuss it when we reach the Dai residence.'
+The Grand Marshal knelt and offered him the imperial seal and tally.
+The King of Dai refused for the moment: "We can discuss this once we reach the Dai residence."
 He galloped into the Dai residence.
 The ministers followed and arrived.
-Chancellor Chen Ping, Grand Marshal Zhou Bo, General-in-Chief Chen Wu, Grandee Secretary Zhang Cang, Imperial Clan Administrator Liu Ying, Marquis Zhu Xu Liu Zhang, Marquis Dong Mou Liu Xingju, and Court Guests Receptionist Liu Jie all bowed twice and said: 'Zi Hong and the others are not sons of Emperor Xiaohui and should not serve at the ancestral temple.'
-We ministers respectfully request to discuss with the Marquis of Yin'an, the various marquises, the Queen Dowager of King Qing, the King of Langye, the imperial clan, ministers, marquises, and officials of 2,000 shi, who have said: 'Your Majesty is Emperor Gao's eldest son and should succeed Emperor Gao.'
+Chancellor Chen Ping, Grand Marshal Zhou Bo, General-in-Chief Chen Wu, Grandee Secretary Zhang Cang, Imperial Clan Administrator Liu Ying, Marquis Zhu Xu Liu Zhang, Marquis Dong Mou Liu Xingju, and Court Guests Receptionist Liu Jie all bowed twice and said: 'Zi Hong and the others are not sons of Emperor Xiaohui and should not serve at the ancestral temple.
+We ministers respectfully request that this be discussed with the Marquis of Yin'an, the ranked marquises, the Queen Dowager of King Qing, the King of Langye, the imperial clan, the great ministers, marquises, and officials of 2,000 shi.
+They have said: 'Your Majesty is Emperor Gao's eldest son and should succeed Emperor Gao.
 We wish Your Majesty to immediately ascend the imperial throne.'
 The King of Dai said: 'Serving at Emperor Gao's ancestral temple is a grave matter.
 I am unworthy and cannot bear the charge of serving the ancestral temple.
 I wish to request that the King of Chu be consulted on what is appropriate.
 I do not dare to accept.'
-All court ministers prostrated themselves and firmly requested.
-The King of Dai declined three times while facing west, and and declined twice while facing south.
+All the court ministers prostrated themselves and pressed their request hard.
+The King of Dai declined three times while facing west and twice while facing south.
 Chancellor Ping and the others said: 'We ministers have considered this carefully.
-Your Majesty is the proper and worthy one to serve at Emperor Gao's ancestral temple, and the feudal lords and people throughout the realm all agree.'
-We ministers, and for the sake of the ancestral temple and the state, dare not be negligent.
-We wish your Majesty would graciously listen to us ministers.
+Your Majesty is the proper and worthy one to serve at Emperor Gao's ancestral temple, and the feudal lords and people throughout the realm all agree.
+For the sake of the ancestral temple and the state, we ministers dare not be negligent.
+We beg Your Majesty to hear your ministers.
 We ministers respectfully present the imperial seal and tally, bowing twice in offering.'
 The King of Dai said: 'If the imperial clan, generals, chancellors, kings, and marquises all consider me the most suitable, I dare not decline.'
 He immediately ascended the imperial throne.

 4